Virginia AG Says He Dressed As A Rapper And Wore 'Brown Makeup' At A 1980 Party

 The 57-year-old Virginia native comes from Loudoun County, a once largely rural area that now counts as one of Washington, D.C.'s outer suburbs.
 Herring began his political career there on the Board of Supervisors, followed by eight years in the Virginia Senate.

+Asked if he had a reaction to Herring's revelation, Del.
+Lamont Bagby, head of the Legislative Black Caucus, replied: "prayer."

+Northam is facing a barrage of demands for his resignation.
+So far, no one has called for Herring to step down.

-Read the full statement below:
+Read Herring's full statement below:

 "The very bright light that is shining on Virginia right now is sparking a painful but, I think we all hope, important conversation.
 The stakes are high, and our spirits are low.